danielharrell/open-eyes-lect-2017-18/Open.md

 called *our own state of being* in awareness.
 Our eyes are open in this sense, generally if figuratively, as we see *through* them, to a whole world outside us.
-Yet our eyes could not be open like eyelids, or a lidless jar, just letting the world in.
+Yet our eyes could not be open like our eyelids, or a lidless jar, just letting the world in.
 For open eyes can be poked, injured, even blinded.
 Yet if our eyes are *not* like a lidless jar when open, then how *does* the world get in?
 It could not be